11rchitwood/11rchitwood.github.io/_posts/2024-05-13-a-high-school-ornithology-syllabus.md

 ### Course Description

-In this high school ornithology class, students will embark on an exciting journey to discover the captivating world of birds.
-From their diverse anatomy and behavior to their ecological roles and conservation, students will gain a comprehensive understanding of ornithology.
-Through hands-on activities, field trips, research projects, and interactive discussions, students will develop a deep appreciation for avian species and their importance in the natural world.
+In this class, students will explore the diverse and fascinating world of birds.
+From anatomy and zoology, students will learn all about birds.
+The course will cover bird identification, behavior, ecology, and conservation.
+They will engage in hands-on activities, field trips, and research projects.
+By the end of the course, students will be able to call themselves birders.

 ### Learning Objectives

-1. Identify and classify different bird species based on their physical characteristics.
+1. Identify many bird species based on their physical characteristics.
 1. Understand avian anatomy, physiology, and adaptations for flight.
-1. Explore bird behavior, including mating rituals, courtship displays, and migration patterns.
+1. Explore bird behavior including birdsong, mating systems, and migration.
 1. Investigate the ecological roles of birds in various ecosystems.
-1. Analyze the impact of human activities on bird populations and their habitats.
+1. Analyze the impact of humans on bird populations and their habitats.
 1. Develop skills in bird observation, identification, and data collection.
-1. Promote conservation awareness and explore methods for protecting bird species and their habitats.
+1. Understand conservation methods for protecting bird species and habitats.
-1. Cultivate a sense of wonder, curiosity, and respect for birds and their natural environments.
+1. Cultivate a sense of wonder, curiosity, and respect for birds.

 ### Course Structure

 Unit 1: Introduction to Ornithology

 - Overview of ornithology as a scientific field
+- Why birds matter: ecological, cultural, and economic importance
 - Bird diversity and classification
 - Introduction to bird anatomy and adaptations
 - Bird-watching ethics and responsible birding practices